stevetolvaj/SimpleTunes/README.md

 - Select one of the songs you downloaded and enjoy!

+## New feature:

+-Now after selecting the song you wanted to listen to, you can choose to pause/play the song by click the pause/play button in the bottom middle of your screen.

+-Changing UI coming soon!

 -To listen to a different downloaded mp3 file or repeat the song just click on the song button at the top left once again!